 - Move to the top of your shoulder work toward your heart

-- Brush back side of body, all with long strokes in the direction of the heart
+- Brush the backside of the body, all with long strokes in the direction of the heart

-- Move along digestive track in the direction that food travels, with gentle pressure, using clockwise circular strokes
+- Move along the digestive tract in the direction that food travels, with gentle pressure, using clockwise circular strokes